 St Mark's has pioneered investigation and treatment of haemorrhoids, anal fistula, anal fissure, incontinence and problems of bowel function since it was founded in 1835.

-We aim to combat these challenges by:
+St Mark’s Hospital aims to combat these challenges by

-- Developing an implantable mechanical anal sphincter to restore continence when neurostimulation is not possible
+- Developing an implantable mechanical anal sphincter to restore continence

 - Using cell culture based methods of anal fistula repair

 - Expanding the psychological medicine department

 - Adopting a holistic approach to treat physical manifestations of illness, in addition to managing the psychological effects